 Be adventurous with your usual takeout with alternatives that don’t stray too far from the tried and true.

 Must Try: Some call it Turkish pizza, but it’s way tastier than that.
-Try pide from Pizza Pide in the east end, Anatolian Pide House around College and Spadina and for lahmacun, there’s Best Istanbul in Kensington Market, or Mamajoun, the Armenian place on Ellesmere in Scarborough.
+Try pide from Pizza Pide in the east end, Anatolian Pide House around College and Spadina and for lahmacun, there’s Mamajoun, an Armenian restaurant on Ellesmere in Scarborough.

 The Eight Traditions

-They like enumerating things in China and have helpfully divided their cuisine into eight categories, almost all of which we can get here.
-So why not try Jiangsu food at Tian Xin in Thornhill, or Zheijang cuisine from Green Tea (Highway 7, Markham) or Asian Legend (Dundas and McCaul, Finch and Leslie, Sheppard in Scarborough, and Don Mills at Barber Green), or some Shandong dishes at North-East in old Chinatown.
+In China, their cuisines have been divided into eight categories, most of which we can get here.
+So why not try Jiangsu food at Tian Xin in Thornhill, Zheijang cuisine from Green Tea (Highway 7, Markham) or Asian Legend (Dundas and McCaul, Finch and Leslie, Sheppard in Scarborough, and Don Mills at Barber Greene)?

-Must Try: Laotian tapioca pork balls at Laothai (4 Gladstone in West Queen West), or nam khao from Wiang Kuk Thai in First Markham Place.
+Must Try: Souk Gai at Lao Thai (4 Gladstone in West Queen West) or Nam Khao from Wiang Kuk Thai in First Markham Place.